Applying for Financial Assistance

 My dad lost his job within this past year.
 How should I fill out the FAFSA form for next year?

-(First, include his earnings for this past year.)
-If he has been out of work for at least ten weeks and he is still unemployed, please visit the Special Circumstances webpage in order to complete the proper change of circumstance form.
+Please visit the Special Circumstances webpage in order to complete the proper change of circumstance form.

 Will my financial assistance accompany me if I transfer to another college?